 Though the whole book is digestible, I particularly liked the chapter on Western Imagination of India.
-Where he talks about three types of imaginations that the westerners have of India, and all of them are so different from each other and so polar that none of them is the true perception.
+Where he talks about three types of imaginations that the westerners have of India.
+And all of them are so different from each other and so polar that none of them is the true perception.
 His chapter on India and China talks about the cultural, scholastic and trade exchanges that happened between the two civilizations over the ages.
-He talks about what India and China learnt from each other then, and what they need to learn from each other now, makes an interesting reading, to see how few things have not changed over the eons and how some things have become contrary to what they were in earlier eras.
+He talks about what India and China learned from each other then.
+And what they need to learn from each other now.
+Makes an interesting reading, to see how few things have not changed over the eons.
+And how some things have become contrary to what they were in earlier eras.

-In multiple chapters he refers to the age old literature of Kalidas, to Ramayana and Mahabharata, to the travelogues of the age old Chinese travelers to India, to Tagore and to contemporary writers like Shashi Tharoor.
+In multiple chapters, he refers to the age-old literature of Kalidas, to Ramayana and Mahabharata.
+To the travelogues of the age-old Chinese travelers to India.
+To Tagore and to contemporary writers like Shashi Tharoor.
 His references to Kalidas’s Meghadoot and Tagore’s Geetanjali actually made me take a break from the book and read the poems (though not completely).
-In one of the chapters he compares the love-hate/competitive relationship between Tagore and Gandhi.
+In one of the chapters, he compares the love-hate/competitive relationship between Tagore and Gandhi.
 How their goal was same but the visions were so different.
-How Gandhi’s focus was nationalism even at the cost of progress, while Tagore believed in a global soul, and believed in internationalism rather than nationalism.
-His inclination towards Tagore is clearly visible, probably because of the early years that he has spent in Shantiniketan.
+How Gandhi’s focus was nationalism even at the cost of progress.
+While Tagore believed in a global soul and believed in internationalism rather than nationalism.
+His inclination towards Tagore is clearly visible.
+Probably because of the early years that he has spent in Shantiniketan.

-He has a natural bias for Bengalo intellectuals which shows when he compares Gandhi and Tagore and when he quotes references from other Bengalis, including his family members.
-He is very strongly anti-BJP, and he uses a 360 degree approach to prove that whatever they are doing is wrong.
+He has a natural bias for Bengali intellectuals which shows when he compares Gandhi and Tagore and when he quotes references from other Bengalis, including his family members.
+He is very strongly anti-BJP, and he uses a 360-degree approach to prove that whatever they are doing is wrong.
 But like almost all intellectuals he also fails to explain one argument and that is ’Why are only Hindu organizations are considered bad in India, and all other minority organizations are just fine, though they may be responsible for equal no. of incidents in the country?’
 But then I think I am just argumenting like the Indian described by Dr. Sen…